 Once there is a formal common language communication link between Aborigines and government, arrangement can be made for next of kin and extended family to be included on every hospital patient file.

 Currently, if a baby or infant becomes the custodial interest of Child and Family or of the Hospital, fostering is automatic and this becomes permanent due to out-of-control caseworker caseloads.
 This is always disruptive and destructive to the child, and to the family.

 With instant knowledge of extended family on the Health Department’s patient file, immediate arrangements can be made for care to be provided by family.

-For Aboriginal infants, this face sheet should also include Aboriginal first name, Aboriginal surname, language group, subsection, and home community.
-Currently there is a great risk of identity confusion and subsequent medication or treatment meant for somebody else.
+For Aboriginal infants, this 'face sheet' should also include Aboriginal first name, Aboriginal surname, language group, subsection, and home community.
+Currently there is a great risk of identity confusion and subsequent dangerous medication or treatment meant for somebody else.

-- That a registry be established that identifies the first language of every Aborigine in Australia, and the closest proximity lingua franca;
+- That a registry be established that identifies the first language of every Aborigine in Australia, and the closest proximity language or lingua franca;

 - That all government consultation with Aborigines be in their first language registered therein, or in the closest proximity lingua franca;